Alien Space Battle Manual: Publication history

 In 1972, Lou Zocchi designed and released Star Trek Battle Manual, a space combat game based on the Star Trek television show that featured an illustration of the iconic USS Enterprise on the cover.
 However, Zocchi did not have a license from the trademark holder Paramount Pictures; when Paramount objected, Zocchi was forced to recall all unsold copies of the game.
 Zocchi revised the rules to omit all references to Star Trek, increased the number of ship models from 3 to 8, and released Alien Space Battle Manual through his publishing company Gamescience in 1973.

-Several years later Zocchi discovered a loophole in Paramount's trademark, and was able to obtain a license through Franz Josef Designs to use Star Trek ship designs and even some Star Trek races such as Klingon.
-Zocchi rewrote the rules to Alien Space Battle and released it as Star Fleet Battle Manual in 1977.
+Several years later, Zocchi identified a loophole in Paramount's trademark and successfully acquired a license through Franz Josef Designs to utilize Star Trek ship designs and certain Star Trek races, including the Klingons.
+Zocchi proceeded to revise the rules of the game Alien Space Battle and rebranded it as the Star Fleet Battle Manual, which was released in 1977.